alaffin12/stackedit/Demiplanes of Dread/Introduction & Overview.md

 The focus is going to be placed upon the locations in Barovia the players are likely to visit in the pursuit of this goal.
 If they go off script you may have to improvise, but the ideal path will take the party through the following:

-Barovia -> Tser Pool Encampment -> Old Bonegrinder -> Vallaki -
+Barovia -> Tser Pool Encampment -> Old Bonegrinder -> Vallaki -> Tsolenka Pass -> The Amber Temple

+It is worth noting that any of these except the Tsolenka Pass and the Amber Temple can be skipped.

 ## Food and Drink in Barovia
 ### Foods in Barovia